2024 October Hours:

 "A Conversation with Dr. Alice Green-her Adirondack life, Structural Racism, and the Current Movement for Justice" is a live interview with Dr. Alice Green, Director of the Center for Law and Justice.

-Louise Rourke will talk with Dr. Green about her perspectives on Black Americans in the Adirondack region, her work with the Center for Law and Justice and experiences of the African American community in the North Country.
+In this talk, LGHA trustee Louise Rourke spoke with Dr. Green about her perspectives on Black Americans in the Adirondack region, her work with the Center for Law and Justice and experiences of the African American community in the North Country.

 Thursday, July 30th, we spoke with open-water swimmer Bridget Simpson, as she discussed the joy, pain, preparation and yes, even obsession that is required to swim Lake George!